j-d-carmichael/quilk/README.md

 `quilk d=john`

 ## Example run then watch
-With your quilk.json configured running quilk with the watch argument run the modules then watch the files and rerun on a change (either a new file or change or removal):
+Adding `watch`into the mix will instruct quilk to watch your files and re-run the modules in the modules array again after a change (either a new file or change or removal).
+The watcher is chokidar:
 `quilk d=john watch`

 ## Example run for live